ManougPfennig/PongCoding/README.md

-For the C screensaver (from inside the PongInC directory) :\n
+For the C screensaver (from inside the PongInC directory) :
-	- Command "make"\n
+	- Command "make"
-	- Command "./pong"\n
+	- Command "./pong"

 For the React Pong game (from inside the PongInReact directory) :
 	- Command "npm run dev"